ACM-CCS-2026/CfP/cfp.md

 #### Mandatory Disclosure of Generative AI Usage

-In accordance with ACM policy, all uses of generative AI tools must be disclosed.
+In accordance with ACM’s authorship policy, all uses of generative AI tools must be disclosed.

-If AI tools were used only for minor editorial improvements (e.g., grammar, spelling, or light style polishing) a brief statement in the __Acknowledgement Section__ is sufficient, such as:  “This paper was edited for grammar using [Tool Name].”
+If AI tools were used only for minor editorial improvements (e.g., grammar, spelling, or light style polishing) a brief statement in the __Acknowledgements Section__ is sufficient, such as:  “This paper was edited for grammar using [Tool Name].”

 If AI tools were used to generate or substantially rewrite substantive content (e.g., sentences or paragraphs in the main text, code, data, or detailed descriptions of experiments), authors must include a dedicated **“Generative AI Usage”** paragraph at the end of the paper, before the references.
 This paragraph should name the tools used, describe which parts of the paper were generated or heavily assisted (for instance, drafting portions of the introduction or producing an initial code skeleton), and explain how the authors validated the AI-generated content (for example, by manual verification, re-running experiments, or cross-checking citations).
 This paragraph does **not** count toward the page limit.